 - Mail: Complete the enclosed enrollment form and return it to Aptia in the envelope provided.
-Note, enrollment forms must be postmarked by Friday, November 4; or - Phone: Call the Retiree Service Center at +1 855-684-6628, Monday through Friday, from 8:00 am to 9:00 pm ET.
+Note, enrollment forms must be postmarked by Monday, November 4. - Online: Access the Evonik Retiree Benefits website at www.evonikretireebenefits.com and click on the "Enroll Now" button for pre-65 retirees.
+The Enrollment feature of the website will be available beginning October 21.
+You will need your Certificate Number (beginning with 26019) located on the enclosed enrollment form.
+If you don't have your Certificate number, call the Evonik Retiree Service Center for assistance.
+The Aptia representative will ask a series of privacy questions to validate your identity. - Phone: Call the Evonik Retiree Service Center at +1 855-684-6628, Monday through Friday, from 8:00 am to 9:00 pm, ET.
 Representatives can take your enrollment information over the telephone.

-If you elect to make a change through the Retiree Service Center, you must complete your enrollment by Monday, November 4.
+If you elect to enroll online or through the Evonik Retiree Service Center, you must complete your enrollment by Monday, November 4.